 They may also have many other benefits in people with vitamin D deficiency, but more studies need to examine their effects in people with sufficient vitamin D levels.

-Summary: Health professionals advise most people to take vitamin D supplements to prevent deficiency.
+Healthcare professionals advise most people to take vitamin D supplements to prevent deficiency.
 Supplements may improve general health and reduce the risk of infections.

-Summary of Vitamin D
+Summary of vitamin D

 Vitamin D is sometimes called the sunshine vitamin.
 This is because your skin can produce all the vitamin D you need, given enough sunlight.